mjdye/node-markovify/README.md

 ## <a name="installation"></a>Installation

-The cloudCompose tool is available on NPM, and should be installed globally.
+node-markovify is available on NPM:
 ```bash
 npm install --save node-markovify
 ```